alane019/pwa-budget-tracker/README.md

 ----
 ##  Contributing <a name = "deployment"></a>

 Any and all contributions are welcome.
 Submit a pull request or an issue if you would like to contribute code changes, or request improvements.
-This project would be great any new developers interested in learning how to design or implement progessive web applications.
+This project would be great for any new developers interested in learning how to design or implement progessive web applications.